aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 Indicate the filename of embedded image in svg.
 This should be full path with directory like "c:\\\\xpsEmbedded"

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please remove this property because images are now always embedded in Svg with base64 format.
+This property will be removed 12 months later since April 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String
 ### getEmfRenderSetting() {#getEmfRenderSetting--}